Are You Treated Unfairly or Targeted by Your Employer Because Of Your Age?

 Often, an employer will present you with a severance package as a part of the reduction in force, job elimination, or layoff.
 Before signing any agreement it is critical to contact an attorney to fully understand your options and discuss any possible discrimination or retaliation concerns you may have.
 Many of the clients we represent have been victims of discrimination or whistleblower retaliation,” which means they can have a claim against the employer or stand to receive compensation that far exceeds the severance package offered.
 The terms of your severance package can have a significant bearing on your financial and occupational future.

 At Halunen Law, our experienced employment age discrimination attorneys have an in-depth understanding of severance options and clauses, as well as non-compete agreements.
 Not only can we make sure the compensation you receive is appropriate, but we can also work to establish more favorable terms in other areas of your agreement when there has been a violation of law.

 Whether you work for a company that seems to blatantly favor young workers or whether the discrimination is more subtle, it can be hard to know what to do.
 Age discrimination can leave you feeling blindsided, hopeless or frustrated as it can negatively affect your future career and retirement plans.
 That’s where our attorneys come in.

 The age discrimination attorneys at Halunen Law have experience going toe-to-toe with employers of all sizes, and the expertise to help you get the compensation and justice you deserve.
 From the many age discrimination clients we’ve helped, we understand how it can feel to be mistreated due to your age and know how to fight for you.
-Contact us today for a free, confidential consultation.
+If you think you have faced age discrimination at work, contact us today for a free, confidential consultation.